Dr. El-Hawary is Associate Dean of Engineering

 The presentation outlines Smart Grid intelligent functions that promote interactions of control, and optimization technologies to achieve adaptability, self-healing, efficiency and reliability of power systems.
 Conventional power system operational control is based on steady-state optimization that may break down when fast variations are present in the system.
 To provide a coordinating control solution to multiple grid-connected energy systems, an intelligent real-time power flow control method, namely the dynamic stochastic optimal power flow (DSOPF) control, has been advocated.
 The integration of DSOPF to achieve the design goals with advanced capabilities are discussed.
 This presentation also outlines research focus for developing next generation advanced tools for efficient and flexible power systems operation and control. .

-Wei-Hsin Liao received his Ph.D. in Mechanical Engineering in 1997 from The Pennsylvania State University, University Park, USA.
-Since August 1997, Dr. Liao has been with The Chinese University of Hong Kong, where he is currently the Associate Dean (Student Affairs), Faculty of Engineering.
-His research has led to publications of over 150 technical papers in international journals and conference proceedings, 15 patents in US, China, Hong Kong, Taiwan, Japan, and Korea.
-He was the Conference Chair for the 20th International Conference on Adaptive Structures and Technologies (ICAST 2009).
-He is the Conference Chair of Active and Passive Smart Structures and Integrated Systems, SPIE Smart Structures/NDE in 2014 and 2015.
+Wei-Hsin Liao received his Ph.D. in Mechanical Engineering from The Pennsylvania State University, University Park, USA.
+Since August 1997, Dr. Liao has been with The Chinese University of Hong Kong (CUHK), where he is currently the Associate Dean (Student Affairs), Faculty of Engineering.
+His research has led to publications of 190 technical papers in international journals and conference proceedings, 16 patents in US, China, Hong Kong, Taiwan, Japan, and Korea.
+He was the Conference Chair for the 20th International Conference on Adaptive Structures and Technologies in 2009; the Active and Passive Smart Structures and Integrated Systems, SPIE Smart Structures/NDE in 2014 and 2015.
 He received the T A Stewart-Dyer/F H Trevithick Prize 2005, awarded by the Institution of Mechanical Engineers (IMechE).
 In 2008, he received the Best Paper Award in Structures from the American Society of Mechanical Engineers (ASME).
 He also received the Best Paper Award in Automation in the 2009 IEEE International Conference on Information and Automation, and the Best Conference Paper Award in the 2011 IEEE International Conference on Mechatronics and Automation.
-Dr. Liao currently serves as an Associate Editor for Journal of Intelligent Material Systems and Structures, as well as Smart Materials and Structures.
+As the Chair of Joint Chapter of Robotics, Automation and Control Systems Society (RACS), IEEE Hong Kong Section, Dr. Liao received 2012 Chapter of the Year Award from the IEEE Robotics and Automation Society.
+He currently serves as an Associate Editor for Mechatronics, Journal of Intelligent Material Systems and Structures, as well as Smart Materials and Structures.
 Dr. Liao is a Fellow of ASME, HKIE, and IOP.

 Ferial El-Hawary received the M. Sc. from the